 Please let us know your accessibility requirements when booking and we will endeavour to make special arrangements for your experience.

 Dark Sky Project offer two evening stargazing tours, the Crater Experience, and the Summit Experience from the top of Mount John.
 We also offer an indoors, day time astronomy tour called the Dark Sky Experience, which is held at the Dark Sky Project Base (please note, this tour does not include any stargazing).

 The Crater Experience is a wonderful introductory experience to stargazing in Takapō (Tekapo).
 Stargazing takes place at Cowan’s private observatory in a purpose-built crater, which limits light pollution and provides extra protection from the wind.
+In case of adverse weather, the ticket will be changed to a Virtual Stargazing Experience with the corresponding partial refund (see our Terms and Conditions).
 The Crater Experience is particularly recommended for anyone who may have special access requirements.
 This tour is 1 hour 15 mins in duration, including transport time.